robocorp/rpaframework/docs/source/libraries/dialogs/index.rst

 Dialogs
 #######

-Request user input during executions.
+Display information to a user and request input.

 .. toctree::
    :maxdepth: 1